 Symptoms of a back sprain or strain include muscle weakness, muscle spasms and inflammation in the injured area.
 Severe swelling or bruising also can accompany such an injury.

-A doctor diagnoses a herniated disk using a diagnostic imaging test called an MRI.
+A medical provider can diagnose a herniated disk using a diagnostic imaging test called an MRI.
 Treatment varies according to factors such as the patient’s symptoms and age.
 Often, treatments begin conservatively, and aggressive measures are taken if the symptoms do not subside.

 Symptoms of a herniated disk include sudden pain in the arms or legs, tingling, numbness and muscle weakness.
 Some patients experience bowel or bladder problems.
 Initially, heat and ice can be placed on the back to relieve pain and swelling.
 Physical therapy stabilizes and strengthens the back muscles.
 As with any injury, pain medication can reduce discomfort.
 In some cases, a doctor will recommend surgery to remove the herniated disk.

 Symptoms of broken vertebrae include pain and stiffness.
-Sometimes, the break creates a bump on the spine, which can cause soreness.
+Sometimes, the break can create a bump on the spine, which can cause soreness.
 Severe cases of broken vertebrae, in which the spinal cord is damaged, create neurological problems such as paralysis or even death.